-Appendix B: Recommended Specifications and Security Features for a Manufacturers Certificate of Orig
+Appendix B: Recommended Specifications & Security Features for a Manufacturers Certificate of Origin

 Size

-AAMVA recommends the MCO size specification range of 7” x 8” as the minimum, and 8-1/2” x 11” as the maximum.
+AAMVA recommends the Manufacturer Certificate of Origin (MCO) size specification range of 7” x 8” as the minimum, and 8-1/2” x 11” as the maximum.

 Model Format Data Fields